 Understand the preferred style

 While you work through your busy schedules, you will be at an advantage if you understand your team member’s preferred style of learning.
 Each team member has a unique way of interacting and processing information.
 So, take the time to cultivate a connection.
-The best way to figure this out is to use an assessment tool to find out the strong points and the weaknesses of the employee.
-It will give you powerful insights into the performance of each team member and help you determine where to begin.
+The best way to figure this out is to use an assessment tool to determine the employee’s strong points and weaknesses.
+It will give you powerful insights into each team member’s performance and help you determine where to begin.

 Prepare coaching opportunities